Kansas rolls past Northeastern to extend 1st-round streak

 Post-ups by Lawson and drives by his teammates accounted for a 50-16 advantage in the paint.

 Kansas also was stingy defensively, holding the Huskies (23-11) to 28.1 percent shooting.
-Their leading scorer, senior guard Vasa Pusica, was limited to one basket through the first 29 minutes.
+Northeastern’s leading scorer, senior guard Vasa Pusica, was limited to one basket through the first 29 minutes.

 Pusica finished with seven points (10 below his average) on 2-of-13 shooting.
 Junior guard Jordan Roland paced Northeastern with 12 points.

-Note: EditorsNote: Minor edits for clarity throughout; detail added to play by play